dmytro-demchyna/schema-keeper/README.md

 Track structure of your PostgreSQL database in VCS using SchemaKeeper.

 SchemaKeeper provides 3 functions:
-1. `save` &mdash; saves the structure dump of database objects as separate text files to the specified folder
+1. `save` &mdash; saves the structure of database objects as separate text files to the specified folder
-1. `verify` &mdash; detects changes between the current database structure and saved dump
+1. `verify` &mdash; detects changes between the current database structure and saved one
-1. `deploy` &mdash; deploys changes in stored procedures to the actual database in accordance with the saved dump
+1. `deploy` &mdash; deploys stored procedures to the current database.
+See [deploy](#deploy) section for better explanation

 You can find more information about SchemaKeeper's workflow in the [wiki](https://github.com/dmytro-demchyna/schema-keeper/wiki/Database-continuous-integration-using-SchemaKeeper).